 The simplest way to provide values for a stack instance is to pass the values on the command line.

-Manually typing parameter values on the command line is less useful for managing infrastructure instance that anyone relies on, since it is easy to make a mistake that damages the environment.
+Manually typing parameter values on the command line is less useful for managing infrastructure instances that anyone other than you relies on, since it is easy to make a mistake that damages the environment.
 It also makes it difficult to ensure consistency, as different values may be accidentally passed when the command is run for updates.

 Template stacks typically define parameters which can be set differently for different instances of the stack.
 For example, a stack that is used to create a web server cluster may have different values for the sizing of the cluster in different environments:

-The challenge with this is that it requires the person running the command to remember which values to pass, and is prone to errors.
+The challenge with this is that it requires the person running the command to remember which values to pass, so is prone to errors.

 There are a number of alternative patterns for configuring stacks that may be considered to improve on this.